miklevin/MikeLev.in/_posts/2024-10-13-oo-baseclass-plugins.md

         item = self.table[item_id]
 ```

+## Understanding Wrapper Classes Requires Out-of-Order Thinking

 And here is the current wrapper classes that instantiate instances of this base
 class, both the wrapper definitions and their instantiating.
 This is the stuff
 that's normally hard for me to wrap my mind around, because I'm a "sequential
 story telling" sort of person, and this requires you imagining all sorts of
 phantom things around it with out-of-order execution to make sense.
+I'm more of
+a ***Jupyter Notebooks without functions*** if I can help it sort of person.
+I
+like top-to-bottom story-telling without jumping around or multiple files to
+look in.
+OO is antithetical to my way of operating.
+You've got to get the
+internals into your head and keep them there.
+It's funny how something meant to
+simplify and offer flexibility actually hardwired your mind to particular
+implementations.
+Not my bally wick, but necessary in this case.

 ```python
 class TodoApp(BaseApp):